cleanunicorn/ethereum-smartcontract-template/README.md

 # Dapptools template

-It is heavily inspired by [Georgios's template](https://github.com/gakonst/dapptools-template).
+This development quick start template is heavily inspired by [Georgios's template](https://github.com/gakonst/dapptools-template).
+Over time it was migrated to use [foundry](https://github.com/gakonst/foundry) since dapptools was deprecated.

-It requires [dapptools](https://github.com/dapphub/dapptools) installed to run properly.
+It requires [foundry](https://github.com/gakonst/foundry) installed to run.
+You can find instructions here [foundry installation](https://github.com/gakonst/foundry#installation).

 ## Installation